bioinfo-pf-curie/trainings/curie_training.md

 ### Contact

+Les formations seront dispensées en anglais si une des personnes enseignées ne parle pas français. / *Trainings will be given in english if at least one trainee doesn't speak french*.

-For more information on the trainings: contact us at bioinfo.formation@curie.fr.
+Pour plus d'informations sur les formations / *For more information on the trainings*:  bioinfo.formation@curie.fr.

 ---